superjohan/aecount/README.md

 Misc
 ====

 Aecount requires iOS 5.0.
-The project uses ARC, and will require Xcode 4.4 soon.
+The project uses ARC, and requires Xcode 4.4 or newer.

 Aecount uses [CocosDenshion](https://github.com/cocos2d/cocos2d-iphone) for playing audio, and the [Chunk](http://www.theleagueofmoveabletype.com/chunk) typeface by Meredith Mandel.
 I've included these directly in the repository.
 If this is a problem, please contact me.